Microcontroller C programming

 unsigned char Sensor_counts[10];

-This is less readable but code is performed faster because multiplication isn’t needed.
-But in other hand it is good to use structures when there are needed operations with structures like copying.
+This is less readable, but code is performed faster because multiplication isn’t needed.
+But on the other hand, it is good to use structures when needed operations with structures like copying.

-It is good to mention, that compiler in this case multiplication operation changed to shift, but in more complicated structures there is not always possible to do this.
+It is good to mention that the compiler, in this case, multiplication operation changed to shift, but in more complicated structures, it is impossible to do this.

 The results: